 - Whole text features.

 Provide each student with a paper bag and some pieces of paper.
 Have your students go around the room and find items that start with a particular sound.
-They write the word on the piece of paper and add it to their bag.
-If your students aren’t at the writing phase, then they can collect items and place them in their bags or draw a picture on the paper and add it to the bag.
+Students write each word on a piece of paper and add it to their bag.
+If your students aren’t writing yet, they can collect the sound hunt items themselves or draw a picture on the paper and add it to the bag.

 Trip to the moon

 There are a lot of games you can play on a print walk: I Spy, Bingo, Tic Tac Toe … and Trip to the Moon.
 Begin by saying to your students, “We’re going on a trip to the moon.
 You can come if you bring something …” Then provide a criterion.
 For example: You can come if you bring something that